awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 ------
 #### [ SDK for Java 2\.x ]

-Use the following `getFilteredRecs` method to apply a filter to an Amazon Personalize recommendation request\.
-Pass the following as parameters: an Amazon Personalize runtime service client, the campaign's ARN \(Amazon Resource Name\), the user's userID, the filter's ARN, and any filter parameter names \(case sensitive\) and their values\.
-For example, if your filter expression has a `$GENRES` parameter, provide *"GENRES"* as the parameter name\.
-If you're getting recommendations from a recommender instead of a campaign, use `recommenderArn` instead of `campaignArn` and provide the ARN for the recommender\.

 The following example uses two parameters, one with two values and one with one value\.
 Depending on your filter expression, modify the code to add or remove parameterName and parameterValue fields\.